PTSD Therapies

 - Talk about the trauma over and over, to help you get more control of your thoughts and feelings.

-SFC Frederick M. Gantt
+SFC Frederick "Fred" M. Gantt

-US Army US Navy, 1988-2014
+(US Army and US Navy, 1988-2014)

-Cognitive Processing Therapy
+Cognitive Processing Therapy (CPT)

 After a trauma, it’s common to get "stuck" on negative thoughts — like thinking what happened is your fault or that the world is very dangerous.
 CPT shows you how to move forward by making sense of your thoughts about the trauma.
 Changing how you think can change how you feel.